gabrielsbomboi/iubenda-challenge/README.md

 # Iubenda Consent Widget

 This project is a Vue 3 application implementing the Iubenda consent widget, using Pinia for state management, Sass for styling, Stylelint for CSS/SCSS linting, and ESLint for JavaScript and Vue code quality.
+Karma and Jasmine are using for testing.

 ## Requirements